ropensci-review-tools/babelquarto/README.md

 The goal of {babelquarto} is to render a Quarto multilingual project, book or website.
+When using babelquarto, through a single function call you can render multilingual content (`index.qmd`, `index.es.qmd`, `index.pt.qmd`, etc.) to a fully functional Quarto book or website featuring a button to switch languages.

 Note that babelquarto does not *translate* the content!
 Translation tooling lives in {[babeldown](https://docs.ropensci.org/babeldown)}.